What Building Regulations Apply to the Removal of Internal Walls?

 Additionally, removing a wall may affect the thermal efficiency of your home.
 Building regulations ensure that insulation is properly installed and maintained to avoid energy inefficiency or discomfort in the home.

-• Removing or altering load-bearing walls
+• Removing a load-bearing wall

-• Re-routing electrical wiring or plumbing systems
+• Re-routing electrics or plumbing

 Why Hiring Professionals Is Important